OriserveAI/Whisper-Hindi2Hinglish/README.md

 ## Key Features:
 1. Hinglish as a language: Added ability to transcribe audio into spoken Hinglish language reducing chances of grammatical errors
 2. Whisper Architecture: Based on the whisper architecture making it easy to use with the transformers package
-3. Better Noise handling: The model is resistant to noise and thus does not return transcriptions for audios with just noise
+3. Better Noise handling: The model is resistant to noise and thus does not return transcriptions for audio with just noise
 4. Hallucination Mitigation: Minimizes transcription hallucinations to enhance accuracy.

 ## Performance Overview